-Freight sourcing and procurement is a critical component of the whole supply chain and is crucial to the success of the business.
-Whether you are a BCO (Beneficial Cargo Owner), Freight Forwarder or NVOCC it is essential that you get this critical component right.
+Freight sourcing and procurement is critical component of the whole supply chain and is crucial to the business's success.
+Whether you are a BCO (Beneficial Cargo Owner), Freight Forwarder, or NVOCC, it is essential that you get this critical component right.

 These are the must-haves for any effective freight sourcing team.

-For your freight sourcing team to be efficient and effective, it is important that they have a strong knowledge of the market that your business is in.
+For your freight sourcing team to be efficient and effective, they must have a strong knowledge of your business's market.

-As a BCO you would be using a wide range of suppliers including hauliers, freight forwarders, NVOCCs and VOCCs.
-Your freight sourcing team should have a sound knowledge of these suppliers in order to be aware of who to contact for which activity.
+As a BCO, you would be using a wide range of suppliers, including haulers, freight forwarders, NVOCCs, and VOCCs.
+Your freight sourcing team should have a sound knowledge of these suppliers to know whom to contact for which activity.

-It is crucial that your team also knows, understands and has analyzed the data from your own sources/business, supply chain requirements, volume, etc. Your team can then share this with suppliers in a sensible manner so the ones chasing your business actually gets a good understanding of what they're trying to win.
+It is crucial that your team also knows, understands, and has analyzed the data from your own sources/business, supply chain requirements, volume, etc. Your team can then share this with suppliers in a sensible manner so the ones chasing your business get a good understanding of what they're trying to win.

-If you are a freight forwarder or NVOCC, your freight sourcing team needs to have a good knowledge of the carriers that operate on your trade routes, which carrier is stronger on which route, who is the preferred carrier, which carrier offers the best value not just in terms of price, but also service and service reliability.
+Suppose you are a freight forwarder or NVOCC.
+In that case, your freight sourcing team needs to have a good knowledge of the carriers that operate on your trade routes, which carrier is stronger on which route, who is the preferred carrier, which carrier offers the best value, not just in terms of price, but also service and service reliability.

-The freight sourcing team also needs to know and be aware of the various service contracts in place with the various carriers and ensure that the carriers receive their share of the contracted business as otherwise, you may end up paying carriers penalties for non-fulfilled contracts.
+The freight sourcing team also needs to know and be aware of the various service contracts with the various carriers and ensure that the carriers receive their share of the contracting business.
+Otherwise, you may end up paying carriers penalties for non-fulfilled contracts.

-In the age of digital innovation and resources, it is important that your freight sourcing team reduces dependence on manual data, inputs, and techniques to analyze freight movements.
+In the age of digital innovation and resources, your freight sourcing team must reduce dependence on manual data, inputs, and techniques to analyze freight movements.

-Freight rate benchmarking with real-time data can assist your freight sourcing team to benchmark the rates that you are getting against what is out in the market instantly.
+Freight rate benchmarking with real-time data can assist your freight sourcing team benchmark the rates you are getting against what is out in the market instantly.
 You'll be able to get a better idea about what your peers or competition are paying.
-This will enable you to know if you are paying the right freight rate, where you can improve as well as judge the overall efficiency of your sourcing team.
+This will enable you to know if you are paying the right freight rate, where you can improve and judge the overall efficiency of your sourcing team.

 What's beautiful about digital freight rate benchmarking is that procurement professionals don't need to rely on static and dated rate data when in tendering cycles.
-The instantly available rate data lets sourcing teams easily monitor the market, report and manage risks right when it's most necessary.
+The instantly available rate data lets sourcing teams easily monitor the market, report, and manage risks right when necessary.

-In ocean freight procurement, benchmarking gives you a clear analysis on both port to port and door to door rates.
-In some of the cases, shippers may have better options for pre-carriage and on-carriage moves than what the carrier or the freight forwarder or NVOCC can possibly offer on a door-to-door basis.
+In ocean freight procurement, benchmarking gives you a clear analysis of both port-to-port and door-to-door rates.
+In some cases, shippers may have better options for pre-carriage and on-carriage moves than what the carrier or the freight forwarder, or NVOCC can offer on a door-to-door basis.

 Once you have gained a thorough knowledge of your market and your product, combine this knowledge and the analysis from freight rate benchmarking to negotiate aggressively but without putting on your boxing gloves.

-This knowledge also gives your freight sourcing team a good understanding of cost control, ensuring there are no unknown or hidden accessorial charges or surcharges that can creep into a service contract or freight negotiation.
+This knowledge also gives your freight sourcing team a good understanding of cost control, ensuring no unknown or hidden accessorial charges or surcharges can creep into a service contract or freight negotiation.

 Freight benchmarking also allows your freight sourcing team to evaluate service providers and effective practices which can deliver cost savings to you and your customers.

 The shipping industry is fragile in nature.
-Often, due to factors caused by geopolitical instability, overcapacity with oceanic carriers, and the barrage of disruptive technologies that are being released and adapted on a daily basis.
+Often, due to factors caused by geopolitical instability, overcapacity with oceanic carriers, and the barrage of disruptive technologies that are being released and adapted daily.

-- How much of inventory levels have to be maintained
+4. How much inventory levels have to be maintained

-- Market intelligence also plays a major part in identifying who makes it to your core carrier list and who doesn't as things constantly evolve.
+8. Market intelligence also plays a significant part in identifying who makes it to your core carrier list and who doesn't, as things constantly evolve.

-Various freight sourcing teams react in various ways at various times depending on the requirement of the business, the volume involved, the mode of transport and the intelligence on hand.
+Various freight sourcing teams react in multiple ways at multiple times depending on the requirement of the business, the volume involved, the mode of transport, and the intelligence on hand.

-A winning combination for any company in terms of freight sourcing would be a well-informed team that is entrenched in the business, armed with the market intelligence and actionable data provided by benchmarking and other tools.
+A winning combination for any company in freight sourcing would be a well-informed team entrenched in the business, armed with the market intelligence and actionable data provided by benchmarking and other tools.

-This combination provides substantial benefits which acts as a key leverage for companies placing them miles ahead of the pack in terms of offering cost reduction and efficient service based on the relationships with the carriers and other suppliers involved in the supply chain.
+This combination provides substantial benefits, which act as a key leverage for companies placing them miles ahead of the pack in terms of offering cost reduction and efficient service based on the relationships with the carriers and other suppliers involved in the supply chain.